alanstevens/CoreLogging/README.md

 There is also a generic `ICoreLogger<T>` which you should use on your constructor for dependency injection..

 ## Static Logger
 While injecting an `ICoreLogger` is neat and testable, putting the interface on every constructor gets old fast.
-I believe Logging should be available everywhere.
+I wat logging available everywhere.
 My first step in that direction is a static logger class called `ApplicationLogger`.
-Static classes can be tricky to test. `ApplicationLogger` is safe to call at test time.
+Static classes can be tricky to test. but `ApplicationLogger` is safe to call at test time.
+If  `Initialize()` is never called, the logging methods are no-op.

 Call the `ApplictionLogger` like so:
 ``` C#
 ApplicationLogger.LogWarning(this, "Danger, Will Robinson!")
 ```

- If  `Initialize()` is never called, the logging methods are no-op.
-If you want to verify logging with `ApplicationLogger`, mock an `ICoreLoggerFactory` that returns a mocked `ICoreLogger`.
+To test logging with `ApplicationLogger`, mock an `ICoreLoggerFactory` that returns a mocked `ICoreLogger`.
 Call `ApplicationLogger.Initialize()` with your mocked factory and verify calls to the `ICoreLogger`.

 ## Extension Methods
 This may be one step too far down the rabbit hole for some people.
 I want logging to be ambiently available everywhere.
-I created a set of extension methods on `object` for the most common logging methods.
+To that end, I created a set of extension methods on `object` for the most common logging methods.
 This means you can simply call:
 ``` C#
 this.LogInformation("Bow ties are cool.")`
 ```